San Antonio 18 Wheeler Accident Lawyer

 It should be no surprise that trucking accidents involving 18-Wheeler, or semi-trucks, are more serious, and usually involve serious injuries.
-However, what many people fail to understand, including inexperienced 18 wheeler accident attorneys, is that these types of accidents are also very complex and legally complicated compared to a regular automobile accident.
+However, what many people fail to understand, including experienced local San Antonio truck accident lawyers, is that these types of accidents are also very complex and legally complicated compared to a regular automobile accident.

 Because of their massive size, when commercial vehicles and trucks crash, injuries are far more serious, and often result in death or paralysis.

-Because of the different parties involved, there are likely multiple potential defendants, and multiple insurance companies involved.
-This is because the tractor (truck) may be operated by one company, while the trailer and cargo is the responsibility of another company, etc.
+Another factor that makes these cases more complex has to do with the amount of different parties typically involved, there are likely multiple potential defendants, and multiple insurance companies involved.
+This is because the tractor (truck or 18 wheeler) may be operated by one company, while the trailer and cargo is the responsibility of another company, etc.

 These complexities make it much more difficult to assign liability, and to get a clear picture of what really caused the accident which is why it is so important to consider hiring a 18 wheeler accident lawyer if you have been injured in an accident involving an 18 wheeler.